rbeard0330/software_writing/_posts/2022-01-31-intcode-compiler-in-rust-1.md

 ---
 layout: post
 date: 2022-01-31
-title: "# Writing an Intcode Compiler in Rust (Part 1)"
+title: "Writing an Intcode Compiler in Rust (Part 1)"
 ---

 This is the first post in a series that documents my efforts to write a compiler for the Intcode language that was created for the 2019 Advent of Code event.
 For more information about the goals of this project and an index of posts, see [here](/intcode-compiler).